New here? You may want to subscribe to our RSS feed. Enjoy!

 Suppose you want the protection of a safe room but don’t want to have leave one of your cars outside the garage.
 What can you do then?

 We have just introduced our newest and least expensive All Weather Safe Room measuring 3 feet by 5 feet with our standard 80 inch height.
 You can get this 3×5 tornado safe room installed in your garage from $3795, depending on your location which is an extremely affordable price for any kind of storm shelter or tornado safe room.
 You can also read this saferacks review to see if it fits into your garage.
 It has nearly the same amount of square footage meaning (just 1 square foot less) yet it’s over $200 cheaper and gives you an additional foot of width or length in your garage so you don’t have to park your car in the driveway.
+Get More Info here to make sure your garage door is secure and repaired for safety purposes.
 Luckily, we now have a solution for you!

 When the weather is nice out, the kids are out of school, there are activities to do and you think for the time being you’ve dodged the bullet; “storm season” so-to-speak is months away and you believe you’ve plenty of time to think about preparing for the next storm season or buying a storm shelter or tornadosafe room…